elcodi-blog/elcodi-blog.github.io/source/_posts/2014-04-17-what-is-elcodi.markdown

 categories:
 ---

-How many e-commerce solutions are here in the wild?
+How many e-commerce solutions are there in the wild?

 Let me rephrase that: how many usable _developer friendly_ e-commerce solutions are there?